freeCodeCamp/guide/src/pages/java/interfaces/index.md

 }
 ```

-The interface above contains two fields, two methods, anda default method.
+The interface above contains two fields, two methods, and a default method.
 Alone, it is not of much use, but they are usually used along with Classes.
 How?
 Simple, you have to make sure some class `implements` it.

 ```java
 public class Car implements Vehicle {